The 10 Whitest Cities In Florida For 2025

 Summary: White Populations Across Florida

-Measuring the locations with the highest percentage of white people, this list provides accurate information on the whitest places in Florida according to the most recent data.
+We measured the locations with the highest percentage of white people in Florida.
+According to the most recent data, this list provides accurate information on the whitest places in Florida.

 If you’re curious enough, here are the least White places in Florida: